What makes good API documentation? Best tools and examples

 But are most API documentation good enough for AI agents to understand?
 Not always.

-What does good API documentation look like?
+What does good API documentation look like in 2026?

 Best API documentation examples